tsaarni/reloading-keystore/README.md

 ## Example

 Following example shows how to create a TLS server that reads its server credentials from PEM files.
-We construct a custom `KeyStore` which will have the special capabilities mentioned previously.
+It constructs an instance of custom `KeyStore` which will have the special capabilities mentioned previously.
-We then pass it to `KeyManager` just like the standard `KeyStores`.
+It is then passed to `KeyManager` just like the standard `KeyStores`.

 ```java
 // Create KeyManagerFactory with our KeyStoreSpi constructed from: